Botulism: Mechanism

 Toxin is produced by the bacteria when environmental conditions are favourable for the spores to replicate and grow, but the gene that encodes for the toxin protein is actually carried by a virus or phage that infects the bacteria.
 Little is known about the natural factors that control phage infection and replication within the bacteria.

 The spores require warm temperatures, a protein source, an anaerobic environment, and moisture in order to become active and produce toxin.
 In the wild, decomposing vegetation and invertebrates combined with warm temperatures can provide ideal conditions for the botulism bacteria to activate and produce toxin that may affect feeding birds and other animals.
 Spores are not killed by boiling, but botulism is uncommon because special, rarely obtained conditions are necessary for botulinum toxin production from C. botulinum spores, including an anaerobic, low-salt, low-acid, low-sugar environment at ambient temperatures.

 Botulinum inhibits the release within the nervous system of acetylcholine, a neurotransmitter, responsible for communication between motor neurons and muscle cells.
 All forms of botulism lead to paralysis that typically starts with the muscles of the face and then spreads towards the limbs.
 In severe forms, botulism leads to paralysis of the breathing muscles and causes respiratory failure.
 In light of this life-threatening complication, all suspected cases of botulism are treated as medical emergencies, and public health officials are usually involved to identify the source and take steps to prevent further cases from occurring.

-Botulinum toxin A, C, and E cleave the SNAP-25, ultimately leading to paralysis.
+Botulinum toxin A and E specifically cleave the SNAP-25, whereas serotype B, D, F and G cut synaptobrevin.
+Serotype C cleaves both SNAP-25 and syntaxin.
+This causes blockade of neurotransmitter acetylcholine release, ultimately leading to paralysis.